Combinatorial Control Barrier Functions: Nested Boolean and p-choose-r Compositions of Safety Constraints: Combinatorial Control Barrier Functions

 \section{Combinatorial Control Barrier Functions}

 Next, we address combinatorial safety constraints.
 Provided $p$ constraints, we enforce that at least $r$ constraints are satisfied at all times (where ${r \leq p}$), regardless of which constraints.
 We call this a $p$-choose-$r$ safety requirement (with a slight abuse of the more precise term $p$-choose-at-least-$r$).
-Based on combinatorics, this means considering $\sum_{k=r}^p{p \choose k} = \sum_{k=r}^p\frac{p!}{(p-k)! k!}$ different combinations of safety constraints and ensuring that at least one of these combinations is satisfied.
-Directly encoding this safety condition in practice (using AND and OR logic) would result in a combinatorial blow-up in the number of combinations.
-Instead, we propose a method that guarantees the satisfaction of such conditions using exactly $p$ constraints.
+Such compositional structures naturally arise, for example, when defining safe sets through unions and intersections (OR/AND logic, cf. Example~\ref{ex:corner_rect_cross}) or in fault-tolerant and multi-agent settings where only a subset of components must satisfy a safety condition (Example~\ref{ex:circle}).
+In these cases, simply neglecting the temporarily inactive constraints can cause control discontinuities, motivating our continuous solution below.
+Our proposed CBF formulation guarantees the satisfaction of $p$-choose-$r$ conditions while avoiding the combinatorial blow-up in the number of combinations.

 Consider $p$ safety constraints in the form ${h_k(\bx) \geq 0}$, given by functions $\{h_k\}_{k=1}^p$.
 To satisfy at least $r$ out of these $p$ constraints, ${h_k(\bx) \geq 0}$ must hold for the $r$-th largest $h_k$ value, which is also the $(p-r+1)$-th smallest $h_k$, denoted~by: